Is Online Resource Management for Large Organizations?

 It needs to be easy to use to everyone

 Transparency is a huge factor in successful resource management.
 Unfortunately, transparency usually comes with a price.
 Literally and figuratively.
-Usually, when adding more users to an online resource management software, the price goes up.
+Usually, when adding more users to online resource management software, the price goes up.
 So you have to make adjustments.
 Not everyone needs to see how the work is laid out, right?

 Well, both studies and real-life experience have shown that involving employees in the resource management process makes them more engaged.
 Luckily, there are resource management tools out there (cough, Ganttic cough), that price their software per resource in use (so in addition to people also machinery, vehicles, etc) and not per user.

 The figurative price you have to pay is the time that is needed for training and all the mistakes that are going to be made once everyone has access to the master plan.
 Here, you should opt for tools that have easy basics.
 Meaning that while setting the plan up can be a tricky task that can be accomplished with the help of a support team and a helpdesk, it’s still fairly easy to understand what has been planned and it’s also easy to add or edit tasks.
-You can test it out with inviting a few of your colleagues to try the software out without telling them what your goal is.
+You can test it out by inviting a few of your colleagues to try the software out without telling them what your goal is.

 Double-check the accessibility

 We have said it before and we will say it again: resource management is never 'do it once and it’s done' kind of job.
 You have to update the schedule and reallocate resources on a daily basis.
 Online tools are great for that.
 Even more so when considering flexible working hours when everything is done on the go.
 You can’t hope that whenever someone notifies you of an expected change in the schedule, you will be behind your trusty office PC every time.
 Or that everyone else that’s supposed to check their schedule is, too.So make sure there are integration options for more widely used calendar applications like Google Calendar or Outlook.